Fernando Chomali: Archbishop of Concepción

 On 20 April 2011, Pope Benedict promoted him as archbishop of Concepción.

 He served from March 2014 to March 2015 as apostolic administrator of the Diocese of Osorno.
 In the final days of that assignment, he met with Pope Francis and tried without success to impress upon him the impact his appointment of Juan Barros as Osorno's new bishop was having.
 Chomali had long been friends with Juan Carlos Cruz, who was charging Barros with failure to protect him from sexual abuse.

 On 10 September 2018, in a pastoral letter on the sexual abuse crisis, he called for the Church to cooperate fully with civil authorities: "We must obey the law because we are not above the norms that govern the country."
 He regretted that Church had lost its reputation as "a voice for the voiceless" and had become "for a growing percentage of the population ... a cause of scandal, of profound questioning, of much distrust and little credibility".
 He decried the impact of clericalism and proposed separating the offices that handle complaints of abuse from other diocesan offices and new rules to create transparency for seminaries and church judicial proceedings.

 He became vice president of the Episcopal Conference of Chile on 28 July 2021.
 On 19 December 2021, following the election of Gabriel Boric as the president of Chile, he hoped that the new president would value "the family as the place where people learn to grow", and that he would act decisively in favour of the most vulnerable and weak in society.
 He also encouraged the president-elect to promote employment, "because it is a privileged path to overcome the poverty that afflicts many Chileans."

 Archbishop of Santiago

 On 25 October 2023, Pope Francis named him Metropolitan Archbishop of Santiago.
 He was installed there on 16 December.

 As archbishop, in December 2024, he re-authorised the celebration of the Tridentine Mass in the archdiocese, after four years of having been prohibited by his predecessor.

 Cardinalate

-On 6 October 2024, Pope Francis announced that he planned to make Chomalí a cardinal on 8 December, a date that was later changed to 7 December.
+On 6 October 2024, Pope Francis announced that he planned to make Chomali a cardinal on 8 December, a date that was later changed to 7 December.
 Shortly after the announcement, he reacted on his X account: "I'm very excited.
 I hope to be a contribution to the Chilean Church.

 On 7 December 2024, Pope Francis made him a cardinal, assigning him as Cardinal-Priest of San Mauro Abate.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.